-Jack Ciattarelli, GOP nominee, attacks N.J.
-Gov. Phil Murphy on crime, COVID-19 aftershocks
+GOP nominee Jack Ciattarelli attacks N.J.
+Gov. Phil Murphy on crime, COVID-19 fallout

 “This place is closing because of the pandemic and what Gov. Murphy imposed on our folks here in New Jersey,” Ms. Coles said.
 “New Jersey is unrecognizable because of that.
 We’re just starting to get back into the swing of things, and we need to support our small businesses.”

-Much like national Republicans, Mr. Ciattarelli is painting his Democratic opponent as soft on crime.
-He pointed to a December directive from Mr. Murphy that relies on curbside warnings and station-house resolutions, rather than detention, when juveniles break the law.
+Much like national Republicans, Mr. Ciattarelli is portraying his Democratic opponent as soft on crime.
+He pointed to a December directive from Mr. Murphy that relied on curbside warnings and station-house resolutions, rather than detention, when juveniles broke the law.

 Jersey shore towns say the directive makes it hard for them to thwart impromptu and unruly drinking parties that have dominated the headlines.